 Material amendments require Authority approval.
 Pursuant to NRS 386.527 any material amendment to this Charter Contract will be effective only if approved in writing by the Authority.
 The proposed amendment must be submitted in a manner consistent with applicable law and regulation and defined in the Operations Manual.
 A material amendment shall not become effective and the Charter School shall not take action or implement the change requested in the amendment until the amendment is approved, in writing, by the Authority.
 Changes in operation that are considered material and require the Charter School to obtain an amendment to this Charter Contract include, but are not limited to, the following:

-;
+[Intentionally omitted]

 Change in the Charter School’s location (change of site and/or adding or deleting sites) (see 1.7.4);